En español | Which vaccines are available and who can get them?

 Scammers are purporting to offer COVID vaccines and treatments and trying to charge for them.
 AARP's Fraud Watch Network is tracking the latest scams.

 What should I do with my vaccine card?
 You should get a small white card at your vaccination appointment with your name, birth date, name of the vaccine you received and the date it was administered.
 If you receive the Pfizer, Moderna or Novavax

 vaccine, bring your card when you get your second shot.

 You may need your vaccine card to schedule a third vaccine dose, for certain immunocompromised people, or a booster shot.
 You may also need it for certain kinds of travel or other activities and may want to take a photo of it with your smartphone for your own records.
 But experts warn that posting a photo of your card to social media could make you vulnerable to identity theft.

 If you’ve lost your vaccine card, call the site where you were vaccinated to request a new one or a copy of your vaccination record.
 You can also contact your state health department to request a replacement card or a copy of your record.

-All three vaccines reduce the risk of COVID-19 infections and are highly effective at preventing severe illness and death from the disease.
-But no vaccine is 100 percent effective and breakthrough infections, while relatively rare, have been reported.
+How protected am I post-vaccination?
+All vaccines reduce the risk of COVID-19 infections and are highly effective at preventing severe illness and death from the disease.
+But no vaccine is 100 percent effective, and infections can still occur post-vaccination.

-- COVID-19 Vaccine Information for Older Adults webpage, by Ohio's Department of Aging, for information on vaccines and how to access them
+- COVID-19 Vaccine Information for Older Adults webpage, by Ohio's Department of Aging, for information on vaccines and how to access them.

-- Frequently Asked Questions COVID-19 Vaccine Booster Doses webpage, by Ohio's Department of Health, for new information on booster shots
+- Frequently Asked Questions COVID-19 Vaccine Booster Doses webpage, by Ohio's Department of Health, for new information on booster shots.

 - Local health departments , for information on where to get vaccinated in your area.
 The state is encouraging Ohioans to sign up to receive vaccine updates from local health departments, if available.